kubernetes/enhancements/keps/sig-api-machinery/3488-cel-admission-control/README.md

 ##### Policy Constraints

-Each `ValidatingAdmissionPolicy` resource may optionally set `spec.constraints` to constrain the resources it validates.
+Each `ValidatingAdmissionPolicy` resource may optionally set `spec.match` to constrain the resources it validates.

-- `spec.constraints` limits which resources may be matched configurations of the policy.
+- `spec.match` limits which resources may be matched configurations of the policy.
 This allows the CEL expressions to make safe assumptions.
 E.g. a CEL expression that is constrained to CREATES and UPDATES of resources is guaranteed the root `object` variable is never null, but a CEL expression that might need to evaluate a DELETE must handle the root `object` variable being null.
-- `spec.constraints` is used for CEL expression type checking, see the below "Type safety" section for more details.
+- `spec.match` is used for CEL expression type checking, see the below "Type safety" section for more details.

 Alternatives considered:

-- Name the constraint field `spec.constraints` instead of `spec.match`.
-This field name would imply that the field works the same as a policy configuration object's `match` field, but we intend for different semantics here.
-We're setting constraints on what can be matched, not defining match criteria directly.
+- Name the constraint field `spec.constraints` instead of `spec.match` to make it more distinct from `spec.match` field policy configuration resources.
+This ends up being in inconvenient for singlton policies, which only a single `spec.match` field that handles all matching.
 - Use a GVK instead of match rules.
-This works well for type checking, but doesn't help establish a the criteria for what resources a policy is allowed to apply to.
+This works well for type checking, but doesn't help establish a the criteria for what resources a policy is designed to apply to.

 ##### Configuration